Want to quickly overcome overwhelm right now?

 — and therefore have access to them whenever necessary.

-This strategy is also in line with what David Allen, author of the best-selling book Getting Things Done, suggests.
-He says our minds are for having ideas, not storing them (more on this in #7).
+This strategy is also one of the core components of David Allen's teachings.
+As the author of the best-selling book Getting Things Done suggests, our minds are for having ideas, not storing them (more on this in #7).

 2. Writing things down helps clear your mind